11 Natural Resources Scholarships (April 2026) | Scholarships That Work

 What scholarships are available for Natural Resources majors?

-There are 11 scholarships available for pursuing a Natural Resources major as of February 2026.
-You can find tens of Natural Resources scholarships available for college junior, college senior, high school senior, post-graduate, and colleges.
-Some prominent Natural Resources scholarships for students include the Freehold Soil Conservation District Scholarship, the Grossman Scholarship, and the Timothy L. Taschwer Scholarship.
-You can find Natural Resources scholarships for pursuing your four-year, community college, two-year, or undergraduate.
+There are 11 scholarships available for pursuing a Natural Resources major as of April 2026.
+You can find tens of Natural Resources scholarships available for college, college junior, college senior, high school senior, and post-graduates.
+Some prominent Natural Resources scholarships for students include the Timothy L. Taschwer Scholarship, the Freehold Soil Conservation District Scholarship, and the Truman D. Picard Scholarship.
+You can find Natural Resources scholarships for pursuing your undergraduate, four-year, community college, or two-year.

 How do I find scholarships for Natural Resources majors?

 You can find scholarship financial aid for studying Natural Resources by using a scholarship search engine like Scholarships That Work, which has 11 Natural Resources scholarships with an average award amount of $2,841.
-You can also find scholarships to pursue Natural Resources by inquiring with organizations that offer STEM scholarships, like the Freehold Soil Conservation District, the Volunteers for Outdoor Colorado, the Tau Kappa Epsilon Educational Foundation, or the Greater Kanawha Valley Foundation.
+You can also find scholarships to pursue Natural Resources by inquiring with organizations that offer STEM scholarships, like the Tau Kappa Epsilon Educational Foundation, the Freehold Soil Conservation District, the Intertribal Timber Council, or the Community Foundation for the Fox Valley Region, Inc..

 How do I apply for Natural Resources scholarships?